nlewo/comin/docs/design.md

 ## The comin commit selection algorithm

-The comin configuration can contains several remotes and each of these remotes can have a Main and Testing branches.
-We then need an algorithm to determine which commit we want to deploy.
+comin supports several remotes and each of these remotes can have a `main` and `testing` branches.
+A new commit can be submitted in all of these branches and comin need to decide which one to choose.

+The comin goal is to
+- refuse commits push-forced to `main` branches
+- only allow `testing` branches on top of `main` branches
+- prefer commits from `testing` branches

+Here is the algorithm used to choose the next commit to deploy:

-1. Fetch `Main` and `Testing` branches from poll remotes
+1. Fetch a subset of remotes
-2. Ensure commits from these branches are not behind the last `Main` commit
+2. Ensure commits from updated `main` and `testing` branches are not behind the last `main` deployed commit
-3. Get the first commit from `Main` branches (remotes are ordered in the configuration) strictly on top of the reference Main Commit.
-If not found, get the first commit equal to the reference Main Commit.
+3. Get the first commit from `main` branches (remotes are ordered in the configuration) on top of the last deployed `main` commit.
+If no such commit exists, comin gets the first commit equal to the last deployed `main` commit.
-4. Get the first Testing commit strictly on top of the previously chosen Main commit ID.
-If not found, use the previously chosen Main commit ID.
+4. Get the first `testing` commit on top of the previously chosen `main` commit.
+If no such commit exists, comin uses the previously chosen `main` commit.